Professional duty of candour

 Professionals also accept that sometimes an error which leads to an admission under the duty of candour will also raise concerns about fitness to practise, which could require investigation.
 However, as noted in our response to question 1, they are wary about the potential links between candour and regulatory action.

-- issue guidance that gives registrants a clear and rounded view of how regulators factor candour into their decisions, and
+- Issue guidance that gives registrants a clear and rounded view of how regulators factor candour into their decisions

 There are links here to the Williams review into gross negligence manslaughter in healthcare.
 We gave evidence to the review about the need for the Government and regulators to ensure that reflection and openness is not compromised by regulators’ fitness to practise decisions.